varun-kumar-sec/portswigger-labs-writeups/xss/README.md

 ☑ Reflected XSS with AngularJS sandbox escape

-☑ DOM XSS combined with reflected and stored data
+☑ Reflected XSS with event handlers and href attributes blocked
 ---

 # 🧰 Tools Used